Fields and Equations of Classical Mechanics for Quantum Mechanics: Introduction

-Quantum hydrodynamics \cite{B6} is a theoretical approach involving two equations.
-One equation is the continuity equation from the Madelung equations.
-The other one is a quantum Hamilton--Jocobi equation, and the gradient of this equation is the other Madelung equation.
-Hence, the quantum hydrodynamic equations are equivalent to the Madelung equations and also to the one-body Schr\"odinger equation.
-Quantum hydrodynamics \cite{B6} also incorporates the quantum potential by Bohm \cite{Bohm:52a,Bohm:52b} and includes developments by Takabayasi \cite{Takabayasi}, involving ensembles of trajectories.
-Quantum hydrodynamics does not incorporate the fluid interpretation from the Madelung approach.
-Instead, the focus is on trajectories that trace out pathlines from the fluid flow, where the fluid is often called the ``probability fluid,'' indicating that a Madelung fluid is considered a nonphysical mathematical object.
+Heifetz and coworkers \cite{Heifetz,Heifetz2} explores the thermodynamics of Madelung fluids.
+There are many generalizations of the Madelung equations \cite{Sorokin,Broadbridge,Schonberg,Caliari,Jamali}.
+The generalization by Broadbridge \cite{Broadbridge} and Jamali \cite{Jamali} use a complex velocity.
+Tsekov \cite{Tsekov} also uses a complex velocity to derives a complex Navier--Stokes equation.
+Vadasz \cite{Vadasz} derived an extension of the Schr\"odinger equation from the Navier--Stokes equation.
 Quantum hydrodynamic theory has been employed to treat systems with single particle wave functions \cite{6,7,8,9,10,11,12,14,15,16,17,18,19,20,21,22}.
-The method also been generalized to treat many particle systems \cite{8b,Renziehausen}.
+The method also also been generalized to treat many particle systems \cite{8b,Renziehausen}.
 Application of this formalism include the investigation of spin effects \cite{14b,15b}, Bose--Einstein condensates \cite{16b}, graphene \cite{17b} and plasmas \cite{18b,22b,23b}.

-In this paper (Sec.~\ref{p7835}), using \emph{non-relativistic} quantum mechanics, an $n$-body energy equation is derived, exclusively applicable to the cases where the non-relativistic Bohmian mechanics, the Madelung approach, and quantum hydrodynamics fail, i.e., stationary states with real valued wavefunctions.
-The derived equation is a statement of the conservation of energy.
-This equation, together with a continuity equation, is equivalent to the time independent Sch\"odinger equation restricted to real-valued eigenfunctions.
-For one-body systems, the equation reduces to a recently derived equation \cite{Finley-Arxiv,Finley-Bern} that is used to describe certain stationary states of quantum mechanics as fluid flows.